git-town/git-town/website/src/advanced-syncing.md

   branches

 You can park any feature branch by running [git park](commands/park.md) on it.
-You cannot park the perennial branches as well as the main branch.
 Unpark a parked branch by running `git hack` on it.